 Research When to Go

 For example, Amsterdam is on my list (based on a recommendation from a friend).
-When I type “best time to visit Amsterdam“, I received the following result:
+When I type “best time to visit Amsterdam“, Google came up with the following result:

 “The best time to visit Amsterdam is typically from late April to early May, when the weather is mild and the tulips are in bloom.
 However, the city is busy with tourists during this time, so be prepared for crowds.
 If you’re looking for a quieter trip, consider visiting Amsterdam in late September or October.”

 - Are there only certain times when things happen -seeing the fall foliage on the US East Coast is not going to occur in June.
-So only note the months when it will occur.
+So only note the months when may occur.

 - Do you want to avoid cold?
 Going to Australia and New Zealand in June-August are some of the coldest months, so you may want to shade those as red.